 In this article, we will discuss how child support is set, enforced, modified, and terminated.
-We caution readers, however, that judges are vested with broad discretion in Divorce and Family Law matters.
+We caution readers, however, that judges are vested with broad discretion in New Jersey divorce and Family Law matters.
 The general principles below are just that: general principles, and they may not be applicable to your case.
 Nothing in this article should be construed as legal advice, and we require our readers to refrain from acting or failing to act based on the information contained herein.
 If you are involved in a child support proceeding, we strongly encourage you to retain counsel.
 If not, you can and should conduct robust independent research concerning your rights and obligations.

 With that out of the way…

 An unemancipated child has the right to receive support from both parents, and child support is a continuous duty of both parents.
 Unlike alimony, parents cannot privately contract to terminate their duty to support a child.
 It is fundamental that the right to child support belongs solely to the child and cannot be waived by the custodial parent.
 Even an explicit waiver agreement cannot vitiate a child’s right to support.
 The responsibility to support runs from parent to child, not parent to parent.
 Therefore, when the custodial parent files an action with respect to child support, it is on behalf of the child and not as to that parent’s own right.
 Children have the right to a standard of living, care, and maintenance commensurate with collective incomes and the best efforts of their parents.
 Even non-custodial parents whose earnings are significantly low must pay some amount towards the obligation to establish the principle of the parent’s support obligation and to provide a basis for an upward modification should the obligor’s income increase in the future.

 Setting Child Support